 |Dimensions (W x H x D)||9.6 x 12 x 1 in|

 The MSI X470 Gaming Plus is a high-end motherboard for the Ryzen platform that supports advanced Ryzen features such as Precision Boost 2.0 and XFR 2.0.
 While the X470 Gaming Plus can be used along with the new 7th gen A-series Athlon CPUs as well, they are best utilized with Ryzen 5 and above processors.
 RAM support in the Gaming Plus is up to DDR4-3200.
 You can overclock the memory to an extent using custom XMP profiles in the BIOS.
 Speaking of the BIOS, MSI offers a very neat and extensive layout of the UEFI interface that helps in easy navigation for both newbies and pros.
 Multi-GPU support is offered for up to two AMD Radeon GPUs in CrossFire mode.
 MSI uses steel covering for the PCI Express x16 to secure the GPUs in place.

-MSI boards are generally equipped with good onboard audio and the MSI X470 Gaming Plus is no different.
-The board uses chemi-con capacitors to minimize distortion and also offers built-in audio enhancements for an immersive experience in games and movies.
+MSI boards are generally equipped with good onboard audio, and the MSI X470 Gaming Plus is no different.
+The board uses chemi-con capacitors to minimize distortion and offers built-in audio enhancements for an immersive experience in games and movies.
 Enthusiasts of aftermarket cooling solutions will be happy with the provided number of fan headers.
-Price and performance-wise, the MSI X470 Gaming Plus his is one of the best motherboards under $150 and offers something for almost every user.
+Price and performance-wise, the MSI X470 Gaming Plus is one of the best motherboards under $150 and offers something for almost every user.